Really good vegan ice cream can be hard to find. Apparently.

 So I tried it again – without any coconut oil, and bingo – nailed it.

-This vanilla coconut ice cream is smooth, rich, melt-in-the-mouth creaminess and has a perfect ice cream mouthfeel.
+This vegan vanilla ice cream is smooth and rich with melt-in-the-mouth creaminess and has a perfect ice cream mouthfeel.
 You will not be calling this a sorbet that’s for sure!

 And what I love is that you can take this basic recipe and flavor it all different kinds of ways.
 Instead of adding vanilla flavor you could add cocoa for chocolate flavor, you can add nuts or chocolate chips or anything you like!

-I decided to go with Golden Oreos for sprinkles, as they’re basically vanilla flavored, so it works well to pair these together.
+I decided to go with some Golden Oreos for sprinkles, as they’re basically vanilla flavored, so it works well to pair these together.
 But this is of course completely optional.
 If you prefer it plain or don’t like oreos, leave them out.

 This ice cream is most delicious eaten fresh, within a few days, though of course it keeps in the freezer – it’s ice cream after all.
 But even with the most creamy smooth ice cream, if it sits in the freezer too long, some ice crystals can enter the mix and that makes it not quite as delicious as time goes on.

 - The day before, place the freezer bowl of your ice cream maker into the freezer to freeze properly.